 The student-designed minor crosses the traditional divisions of academics study by including courses in different divisions and departments unified by a methodology and culminating in a capstone project that integrates the student's previous coursework.
 A student with a well conceived academic objectives that cannot be achieved with an existing major or minor is eligible to apply to create a self-designed, interdisciplinary minor.
-At least 21 and no more than 24 credit hours, the Student-designed Minor (SD) at PC will be developed with a faculty member (who would serve as the minor advisor) and approved by the college's Curriculum Committee.
+At least 21 and no more than 24 credit hours, the Student-designed Minor(SD) at PC will be developed with a faculty member (who would serve as the minor advisor) and approved by the college's Curriculum Committee.
 The SD minor must match the rigor and scope of existing minor programs and create a plan of study that crosses at least two academic divisions and three departments to synthesize multiple bodies of knowledge.
 The SD minor will culminate in a 1-3 hour directed study with the minor advisor that will include an integrating practicum experience, project, or paper planned by the student.
 No more than two classes may overlap between the minor program and a student's major.
-This option would be limited to students with who maintain a cumulative 3.0 GPA and is designed for students whose academic interests are not met by the minor programs currently available.
+This option would be limited to students who maintain a cumulative 3.0 GPA and is designed for students whose academic interests are not met by the minor programs currently available.
 Proposals may be submitted after 45 credit hours have been earned; proposals submitted after 90 credit hours will not be reviewed.

 Minors

 Accounting Marine Studies

 Africana Studies Mathematics

-Art Media Studies - Business Concentration
+Art Media Studies-Business Concentration

-Art History Media Studies - Journalism and Communication
+Art History Media Studies-Journalism and Communication

 Athletic Coaching Military Science

 Biology Music

 Business Administration Philosophy

 Chemistry Physics

 Chinese Studies Political Science

+Computational Biology Pre-Law Studies

-Computer Science Pre-Law Studies
+Computer Science Psychology

-Creative Writing Psychology
+Creative Writing Religion

-Economics Religion

-Education - Secondary Religion: Christian Education
+Data Analytics Religion: Christian Studies

-English Sociology
+Economics Sociology

-Environmental Studies Southern Studies
+Education-Secondary Southern Studies

-French Spanish
+English Spanish

-History Theatre Studies
+French Theatre Studies

-International Studies Women's and Gender Studies
+History Women's and Gender Studies

+International Studies

 Latin American Studies

-The Student-Designed Interdepartmental Minor is an additional option to the minors listed.
+The Student-Designed Interdepa rtmental Minor is an additional option to the minors listed.